dougdavidoff/readmeGenerator/README.md

 [Questions, Contact Info](#questions-and-contact-info)

 ### Project Description
- Change the flow of the Connecticut River so it empties out at New Haven harbor.

 ### Installation
- Build a big trench from the Connecticut River to the Quinnipiac River.

 ### Usage

- Close off the Connecticut.
-Open the gate to the trench.
+### Video
+ [Link to video demonstrating the app.](
 ### Future Development
- Divert the Hudson River.

 ### Contributors
- Engineers all across New England.

 ### Tests
- Tested it by diverting the Norwalk River.
+ )
  ### License
- FastCompany.com says, '[S]imilar to the MIT License, but also explicitly grants patent rights to users.'
+ FastCompany.com says, '[E]xtremely straightforward and open.
+It permits users to do anything with a given project as long as they credit the developer and don’t hold him or her liable for the project’s use.'
 ### Questions and Contact Info

- If you have questions, contact the developer.
- * Link to Github profile for the developer, Doug Davidoff: [GitHub developer profile](https://github.com/dougdavidoff)
+ * Link to Github profile for the developer, : [GitHub developer profile](https://github.com/)
- * Email address for Doug Davidoff: douglass.davidoff@gmail.com
+ * Email address for :